edlowwy/PurchaseOrderManagementSystem/README.md

-# PurchaseOrderManagementSystem
-Purchase Order Management System
+# Purchase Order Management System

 This is a robust and efficient Purchase Order Management System meticulously crafted with Java, employing sophisticated Object-Oriented principles.
 This Java application, built with Object-Oriented Programming (OOP) techniques, offers a range of functionalities, including:
 Login Access: The system provides three types of access rights: Sales Manager, Purchase Manager, and Administrator.